 Day 4: Visit Catania’s famous fish market followed by free time to explore on your own.
 Return to Siena.

 See how a family birthday is celebrated in an Italian home.
 Watch TV with your host dad and ask him his views about Italian politics.
 Get your host mom to teach you the secret to making her delicious marinara sauce.
-Living in a homestay gives you a chance at true immersion and exchange.
+Living in a homestay gives you a completely immersive experience.
 Your host family will love learning about your culture, and more importantly, they will love sharing theirs with you.

 Eating in Siena